rjboer/PMFS/docs/architecture.md

   export.
 - **Deleted** – requirement has been removed from active consideration but is retained for history and ignored by processing.
+- **GateResults** – map of quality gate IDs to pass/fail outcomes for the latest evaluation.

 ### Typical transitions